 Dunkirk home prices are not only among the most expensive in Maryland, but Dunkirk real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Dunkirk isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dunkirk are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dunkirk is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dunkirk is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Dunkirk who work in office and administrative support (22.69%), management occupations (14.00%), and sales jobs (11.37%).
+There are especially a lot of people living in Dunkirk who work in office and administrative support (19.46%), management occupations (16.98%), and sales jobs (9.81%).

 Also of interest is that Dunkirk has more people living here who work in computers and math than 95% of the places in the US.